Iran imposes sanctions on 61 Americans as nuclear talks hit impasse

 DUBAI: Iran said on Saturday it had imposed sanctions on 61 more Americans, including former secretary of state Mike Pompeo, for backing an Iranian dissident group, as months of talks to revive a 2015 nuclear deal are at an impasse.

-Others blacklisted by Iran’s Foreign Ministry for voicing support for the exiled dissident group MEK included former President Donald Trump’s attorney Rudy Giuliani and former White House national security adviser John Bolton, Iranian state media reported.
+Others blacklisted by Iran’s Foreign Ministry for voicing support for the exiled dissident group Mujahideen-e-Khalq (MEK) included former President Donald Trump’s attorney Rudy Giuliani and former White House national security adviser John Bolton, Iranian state media reported.

 Iran navy announces drone division in Indian Ocean during Biden’s Middle East visit